 Halloween is a major holiday highlight for kids.
 They love dressing up in costume and getting bags full of free candy from the neighbors.
 You and your kids can get in the spirit of this spooky holiday a few days early around Portland at the Oregon Zoo, the Portland Children's Museum, and Lloyd Center.

 But there are also some events all around Portland that give this time-honored ritual a twist.
 One of the best of these is trick-or-treating on Main Street in Oregon City.
-They can double-dip this Halloween by making the rounds and then get home just as night falls to do the usual thing around the neighborhood.
+Kids can double-dip this Halloween by making the rounds and then get home just as night falls to do the usual thing around the neighborhood.
 Watch out for that sugar high.
-Check out these 2017 events for some extra spooky fun.

 The Portland Children's Museum goes all out for Halloween.
-At its event on Oct.
-29 from 10 a.m. to 2 p.m., the kids will get to decorate trick-or-treat bags, listen to spooky stories, participate in a pumpkin smash and do glow-in-the-dark painting.
-Then comes the main event: trick-or-treating around the museum and a dance party (in costume) with a DJ.Continue to 5 of 5 below.
+On a weekend day typically before Halloween, the kids can decorate trick-or-treat bags, listen to spooky stories, participate in a pumpkin smash, and have glow-in-the-dark painting done.
+Then comes the main event: trick-or-treating around the museum and a dance party (in costume) with a DJ.

 It goes without saying that every kid from 2 to 16 (or older) wants to go out on Halloween night and collect as much candy as they can.
 Your own neighborhood is the usual location for this (sweet) yearly ritual.
 But Portland is a top-of-the-list city for trick-or-treaters.
-If you want to venture beyond your home turf, according to Zillow.com, the five best neighborhoods in Portland for trick-or-treating hauls are:
+If you want to venture beyond your home turf, according to Zillow, the five best neighborhoods in Portland for trick-or-treating hauls are: